TobikoData/sqlmesh/docs/concepts/models/overview.md

 ```

+### allow_partials
+- Indicates that this model can be executed for partial (incomplete) data intervals.
+Setting this to `true` means that the model may process a segment of input data that is missing some of the data points.
+Please note that setting this attribute to `true` results in the disregard of the [cron](#cron) attribute.

 ## Incremental Model Properties

 For models that are incremental, the following parameters can be specified in the `kind`'s definition.